 The grassroots dissemination protocol must give credit to the pioneering 1990's Bayou project at Xerox PARC~\cite{demers1994bayou}.
 It is also reminiscent of the pub/sub model~\cite{chockler2007constructing,chockler2007spidercast}, where every agent is viewed as a publisher and every follower as a subscriber.
-While peer-to-peer protocols for the pub/sub model were developed (see~\cite{setty2012poldercast} for a review), apparently they are not grassroots.
+While peer-to-peer protocols for the pub/sub model were developed (see~\cite{setty2012poldercast} for a review), to the best of our understanding they are not grassroots.
 For example, the Poldercast protocol~\cite{setty2012poldercast} is not grassroots since it assumes a global set of topics that is disjoint from the set of agents participating in the protocol.
-In particular, in Poldercast any infinite correct run of a group of agents $P$ with that subscribes to a topic $t$, when repeated within a larger group $P'$ with members that publish to the same topic $t$, would violate liveness.
+In particular, in Poldercast any infinite correct run of a group of agents $P$ that subscribes to a topic $t$, when repeated within a larger group $P'$ with members that publish to the same topic $t$, would violate liveness.
 The reason is that members of $P$ that subscribe to $t$, when embedded within $P'$, should receive in such a run posts to $t$ by published by agents in $P'\setminus P$; but in such a run they do not.
-In addition, there are social networks such as PeerSoN~\cite{buchegger2009peerson} that are peer-to-peer, but to the best of understanding are not grassroots, for example since employing Distributed Hash Tables~\cite{stoica2001chord} as a shared global resource.
+In addition, there are social networks such as PeerSoN~\cite{buchegger2009peerson} that are peer-to-peer, but to the best of our understanding are not grassroots, for example because they employ Distributed Hash Tables~\cite{stoica2001chord} as a shared global resource.